UQ-RCC/hpc-docs/guides/Bunya-UserData-Guide.md

 * Old files might be auto deleted
 * The scratch user directory **must not** be shared with other users.

-### Checking quotas and usage in /home and /scratch

 Users can use the command `rquota` on Bunya to check their current quotas and usage.
 It provides quotas and usage for `/home`, `/scratch/user` and `/scratch/project` (more information below) they have access too.

 #### `$TMPDIR`